tedcor/nvidia-drivers-blackwell/Readme.md

 sudo apt autoremove
 sudo reboot
 ```
 #The Following Will Install The 570 Driver.
+If you have issues with this driver purge nvidia and install 570-open.
 ```
 sudo apt update && sudo apt upgrade -y sudo add-apt-repository ppa:graphics-drivers/ppa -y